ausseabed/ausseabed-k8s-infra/README.md

-# AusSeabed Survey Request and Planning Tool - Elastic Kubernetes Service(EKS) Cluster Deployment
+# AusSeabed - Elastic Kubernetes Service(EKS) Cluster Deployment

 This repo contains the config files and process to create a EKS cluster with the eksctl tool and configure access to it.